herbsleb-group/hackathon-planning-kit/_pages/communal.md

 classes: wide
 ---

-<p>The primary purpose is to develop resources, infrastructure, practices, and culture for community.</p>
+<p>This guidelines would be useful for organizers who wish to develop resources, infrastructure, practices, and culture for community.</p>

 <div>
 <table style="width: 100%;">